Ashish75585/LeetCode_solutions/README.md

-# LeetCode Solutions - Easy Problems
+# LeetCode Solutions

 ![LeetCode Logo](https://upload.wikimedia.org/wikipedia/commons/1/19/LeetCode_logo_black.png)

-This repository contains my solutions to LeetCode easy problems.
+This repository contains my solutions to LeetCode problems.
 Each problem is solved in CPP and provided with detailed explanations where necessary.

 ## Table of Contents